statox/statox.github.io/src/posts/p5/p5-pool.md

 What do I need to do that?

 First of all I need a table and some balls rolling on it.
-This is pretty straightforward: a p5.js canvas will be my table, my balls are simple javascript objects with some coordinates, the ability to apply a force on it (i.e. incrementing the coordinates), a friction force to keep the ball from rolling for ever and some simple tests to prevent the balls from falling out of the table.
+This is pretty straightforward: a p5.js canvas will be my table, my balls are simple javascript objects with some coordinates, the ability to apply a force on it (i.e. incrementing the coordinates), a friction force to keep the ball from rolling forever and some tests to prevent the balls from falling out of the table.

 ``` js
 function Ball(x, y, id, color) {